EvanM1603/Google-IT-Support-Professional-Certificate/01-Technical-Support-Fundamentals/02-Hardware/notes.md

 # **Overview:**

 This module covers the main hardware components inside a computer.
 It explains what each part does and how they work together.
-It also looks at how the CPU processes instructions and how data moves in binary throughout the system.
+It also looks at how the CPU processes instructions and how data moves in binary throughout the system

 # **Learning Objectives:**